 Church Of Our Lady of Miracles is a 16th century Church built by the Portuguese rulers.
 The Church was initially dedicated to St. Jerome, therefore, it is also referred to as St. Jerome Church.
 Since the Portuguese destroyed a number of Hindu monuments to promote Christianity, it is believed that the church was built over a temple during those times.
 However, the structure was destroyed in a fire around the mid-1900.
 After the renovation, it was renamed as Church of our Lady of Miracles.
 Earlier, the feast used to be held on the 4th Sunday in the month of May.
 However, in 2008, the date was changed due to some religious reasons.

-1. Church Masses.
 The masses are generally held from 5 am.
-However, at various places are held at different timelines.
+However, various places are held at different timelines.
 For instance, the English mass generally starts around 9 am whereas the high mass starts at 10 am.

-2. Fair and Festivities.
-One of the main highlights of this annual festival of Christians is the fair which comprises of various food stalls that serve local delicacies.
+One of the main highlights of this annual festival of Christians is the fair which comprises various food stalls that serve local delicacies.
 One can see the adults and children dressed in the best outfits.
-And about a 1,000 devotees with different religious faiths come together to commemorate this fest.
+And about 1,000 devotees with different religious faiths come together to commemorate this fest.